 The Weight of Evidence Question: Resources to Help Guide the Discussion

-When it comes to a piece of evidence, a jury wants to know just how likely it is that a crime scene bullet or shoeprint actually matches a given suspect.
-An analysis may almost certainly be correct, but how does an examiner account for the remote possibility that it wasn’t actually the same gun?
+When it comes to a piece of evidence, a jury wants to know just how likely it is that a crime scene bullet or shoeprint matches a given suspect.
+An analysis may almost certainly be correct, but how does an examiner account for the remote possibility that it wasn’t the same gun?